us country flag us country flag

 What is Delivered Duty Paid (DDP)?

-DDP, or Delivered Duty Paid meaning states that the seller is responsible for most of the shipping chores.
-Under DDP, the e-commerce business owner has to prepare all documentation, pay all fees and taxes, work with carriers to clear customs on export and import, and deliver the item to the buyer.
+DDP, or Delivered Duty Paid meaning states that the sender is responsible for most of the shipping chores.
+Under DDP, they have to prepare all documentation, pay all fees and taxes, work with carriers to clear customs on export and import, and deliver the item to the buyer.
 The latter has to receive the parcel, and that’s their only responsibility.
-Modern courier services, such as Meest, offer DDP to their clients.
+Modern courier services, such as Meest, offer DDP to their clients in some countries.

 The seller has to: